In the fast-paced digital world, generating quality leads is crucial for the success of any business.

 As marketers, this means there’s a big potential in webinar marketing.
-There are statistics flying around about how profitable webinar marketing is for lead generation.
+Statistics are flying around about how profitable webinar marketing is for lead generation.

 Below are some webinar statistics.

-15. 95% of the respondents agreed on webinars as a key to their lead generation and marketing efforts – ON24
+26. 99% of the respondents agreed on webinars as a key to their lead generation and marketing efforts